 - Madison Prewett

 Noticeably absent is Sarah Coffin (a rumored early frontrunner) and Alayah Benavidez, who was also rumored to do well.
 Jade Gilliland, Megan Hops—the two flight attendants—and Alexis Thind, a fellow pilot, are also out, which means no one from the aviation profession is left.
-Thus far, I am mildly surprised and kind of delighted by Weber's choices.
+Thus far, I am mildly surprised by Weber's choices.
 It should make for a season that's less predictable and fun to watch, fingers crossed.

 Weber's already had a couple more group dates (an "epic" pillow fight hosted by Demi Burnett, a fashion show in which two contestants, Sluss and Weier, apparently had beef) and a couple one-on-ones with Kelsey Weier, Kelley Flanagan, Victoria Paul, and Victoria Fuller.
 The date with Fuller was unbelievably awkward, as the musical act accompanying the one-on-one was—likely deliberately—Chase Rice, Fuller's ex.
 And yes, both Weber and Fuller had to go talk to him afterwards.
 GAH.